docker/cli/man/docker-build.1.md

 # OPTIONS
 **-f**, **--file** *PATH/Dockerfile*
    Path to the Dockerfile to use.
+When building from a local directory, a relative **-f** path is resolved from the current working directory (not from the build context *PATH*).
+For example, `docker build -f Dockerfile subdir` looks for `./Dockerfile`, not `subdir/Dockerfile`.
+Use `docker build -f subdir/Dockerfile subdir` (or omit **-f** so the default *PATH/Dockerfile* is used) when the Dockerfile lives inside the context.
-If the path is a relative path and you are building from a local directory, then the path must be relative to that directory.
-If you are building from a remote URL pointing to either a tarball or a Git repository, then the path must be relative to the root of the remote context.
-In all cases, the file must be within the build context.
+   When building from a remote URL pointing to either a tarball or a Git repository, the path must be relative to the root of the remote context.
-   The default is *Dockerfile*.
+   The default is *Dockerfile* inside the build context.

 **--squash** *true*|*false*
    **Experimental Only**